anonymouse64/rpi-bare-metal-reboot/README.md

 # Simple Raspberry Pi Bare Metal Reboot Utility

-This program is a fork of an example program (https://github.com/bztsrc/raspi3-tutorial/tree/8ce0f75b47ccf233e2271dcf30f03fe7a0a5f56a/08_power) which simply reboots a Raspberry Pi.
+This program is a fork of an example program (https://github.com/bztsrc/raspi3-tutorial/tree/8ce0f75b47ccf233e2271dcf30f03fe7a0a5f56a/08_power) which simply reboots a Raspberry Pi to a specific partition.

 It currently only is setup for 64-bit Pi's, but supports Raspberry Pi 4 and 3.